Free HVAC Quote

 Rising energy costs and aging HVAC systems present a significant financial burden for Los Angeles homeowners.
 Many struggle to afford efficient upgrades, unaware of substantial rebate opportunities.

-To take advantage of 2025 programs from LADWP and SoCalGas, homeowners can access thousands of dollars in rebates for energy-efficient HVAC systems.
-By utilizing strategic timing, homeowners can maximize savings while improving comfort and reducing environmental impact.
+To take advantage of 2026 programs from LADWP and SoCalGas, homeowners can access thousands of dollars in rebates for energy-efficient HVAC systems.
+By strategically timing purchases, homeowners can maximize savings while improving comfort and reducing environmental impact.

 Key takeaways

-The Los Angeles Department of Water and Power has structured its 2025 rebate program to reward efficiency.
-For central air conditioning systems with a 15.2 SEER2 rating or higher, you can claim up to $120 per ton in rebates.
+The Los Angeles Department of Water and Power has updated its 2026 rebate program to help Southern California homeowners save energy.
+For central air conditioning, the rebates are tiered.
+Systems with a 15.2 SEER2 rating get $100 per ton, and those with 16.0 SEER2 or higher receive $120 per ton.

-What’s important to note is that a significant increase takes effect on November 1, 2025.
-Heat pump HVAC rebates will surge to as much as $2,500 per ton, with final amounts determined by efficiency ratings and system specifications.
-To qualify for these enhanced incentives, systems must achieve a minimum 7.7 HSPF2 and 15.2 SEER2 rating.
+What’s important to note is that the significant increase that took effect on November 1, 2025, remains in place.
+Heat pump HVAC rebates are up to $2,500 per ton, with final amounts determined by efficiency ratings and system specifications.
+To qualify for these incentives, systems must achieve a minimum HSPF2 rating of 7.7 and a minimum SEER2 rating of 15.2.

 Beyond these core programs, LADWP’s Cool LA initiative extends additional support to income-qualified customers.
 With rebates up to $275 on air conditioners, this program ensures that efficient cooling remains accessible during Los Angeles’s increasingly intense heatwaves.